selkins13/selkins13.github.io/index.md

 <h2 align="center">{{ page.subtitle }}</h2>

-I am a proud mother of 2 children and have been married for over 17 years to a wonderful husband.
+I am a proud mother of 2 children and have been married for a long time (*cough cough* 20 years) to a wonderful husband.
 My family and I currently reside in Georgetown, Texas.
 We love the proximity to Austin, multiple lakes to fish and the weather.

 <img src="./assets/images/Family.JPG" width="300">